Earl Cooper (American football): Career

 A 6'2", 227-lb. fullback-tight end from Rice University, Cooper played in 7 NFL seasons from 1980 to 1986.
-During his rookie season for the 49ers in 1980, he finished second in the league in receptions with 83 (San Diego's Kellen Winslow had 89).
+Cooper had a record 19 receptions over his first two career games.
+This record stood until 2023, when Puka Nacua had 25 receptions over his first two games.
+Cooper's rookie season for the 49ers in 1980, he finished second in the league in receptions with 83 (San Diego's Kellen Winslow had 89).
 He was a key contributor on the final 89-yard drive that led to the play that has been immortalized as "The Catch" in the 1982 NFC Playoffs versus the Dallas Cowboys.

 Cooper also appeared in two Super Bowls for the 49ers, even catching an 11-yard touchdown pass from quarterback Joe Montana in Super Bowl XVI versus the Cincinnati Bengals, a catch beautifully depicted on the cover of Sports Illustrated.
 That game would be Cooper's last as a running back.
 Just before the 1982 season, Cooper was converted to a tight end.
 He ended his career with the Los Angeles Raiders in 1986.